macdonst/push-workshop/index.md

 ---

 ## What You Will Build
-In this workshop you will learn how to create a simple mobile Tour Guide application using PhoneGap with HTML, JavaScript and CSS.
-Some best practices and performance techniques will be taught and you will be introduced to useful plugins to add additional functionality and enhance the app to provide a more native experience.
+In this workshop you will learn how to create a simple mobile application using PhoneGap with HTML, JavaScript and CSS.
+We'll go over a the ways to handle incoming push notifications to provide a native experience.

 <img class="screenshot" src="images/flow1.jpg"/>
 <img class="screenshot" src="images/flow2-detail-view.jpg"/>